dphilipson/transducist/docs/api.md

 ### `.partitionAll(n)`

 Groups elements into arrays of `n` elements.
 If the number of elements does not divide perfectly by `n`, the last array will have fewer than `n` elements.
-For
-example:
+Throws if `n` is nonpositive. jjFor example:

 ```ts
 chainFrom([1, 2, 3, 4, 5])